Gaurav-Shah05/cacti-imc/README.md

 ## Neural Network Model Wrapper

-The enhanced neural wrapper provides comprehensive analysis for different neural network architectures, including ResNet and Transformers.
+The enhanced neural wrapper provides comprehensive analysis for different neural network architectures, including ResNet and Transformers, with advanced memory modeling capabilities to provide more realistic design space exploration.

 ### Using the Neural Wrapper